This assumes:

 git bar git@github.com:example/bar.git false false false false Successful default

-The argocd app create command can be used to create an app in a specific namespace in a specific cluster.
+The argocd app create command can be used to create resources (such as deployments, pods, services, routes, config maps and secrets) in a particular namespace in your Kubernetes or OpenShift clusters.

-- --path will be the name of the directory in the version control system (GitHub in this example) that contains the deployment YAML file.
-In this example, the deployment.yaml file in GitHub is in a directory named "my-files" which is why --path my-files is used here.
+- --path will be the name of the directory in the version control system (GitHub in this example) that contains the YAML files for the resources (such as deployments, pods, services, routes, config maps and secrets) that you want to create in a particular namespace in your Kubernetes or OpenShift clusters.
+In this example, the deployment.yaml file in GitHub is in a directory named "my-files" which is why --path my-files is used here

-- --dest-server is the API Server URL for the Kubernetes or OpenShift cluster that you want the application to be deployed to
+- --dest-server is the API Server URL for the Kubernetes or OpenShift cluster that you want the resources to be deployed to

-- --dest-namespace is usually the namespace you want to create the application in on the target Kubernetes or OpenShift cluster
+- --dest-namespace is usually the namespace you want the resources to be created in on the target Kubernetes or OpenShift cluster

 - --project is the name of the ArgoCD project that application will reside in